SmartLucas/VeggieBot/README.txt

 VeggieBot
 =========

-Bot coded for Turntable.fm with the powerful magic of the Turntable-API.
+Bot that was coded for Turntable.fm

 This code is now for show and tell.

 It will help people learn Javascript since Turntable.fm closed down on December 2, 2013

 Commands so Far: